 During the day, A Likely Story may look like any other used bookstore.
 But at night, it’s a place where magic happens.
 That’s when the characters inside the books come alive.
 Six of those characters — Dorothy Gale, Robin Hood, Pollyanna, Sherlock Holmes, Heidi, and Tom Sawyer — long to help Margie, the scatterbrained owner, save her struggling store.
 But they’re not allowed to leave the building or be seen by human eyes.
 So when a pair of smugglers comes looking for a stolen necklace hidden inside one of the books, the characters are torn.
 Should they warn Margie and risk disappearing forever?
 Or can they find a way to defeat the crooks without being seen?
 Featuring additional appearances by such beloved literary characters as the Queen of Hearts, Long John Silver, and Doctor Dolittle, this charming comedy celebrates the joy of reading in a fresh, fun-filled way.You might wonder how I chose those main characters.
 Well, it's a little complicated.

-First off, I had to decide on the number of main charaters, and six just seemed right.
+First off, I had to decide on the number of major characters, the ones that would drive the plot.
+After some thought, I realized six just seems right.
 Four wouldn't give enough opportunity for interaction.
 Eight would be unwieldy.

 Next was the gender.
 Although I've been striving to include more female roles in my plays, for this one, I wanted an even number of male and females among the main parts.
 (Don't worry.
 I include more females for the secondary roles.)